-Traces the history of Physical Education from its early origin to present-day trends.
+Traces the history of Physical Education from its early origin to presentday trends.
 Considers the relation of Physical Education to life and ideas.

 Acquaints the student with the profession of Physical Education.

-- 203. Organization and Administration of Physical Education Three hours
+203. Organization and Administration of Physical Education Three hours

-A study of the representative programs of physical education and evaluation of these programs. - 204.
-Community Recreation
+A study of the representative programs of physical education and evaluation of these programs.
+Not open to Freshmen.

+204. Community Recreation